 Duinker has performed as a soloist and chamber musician across Canada, the United States, and Europe, and has won prizes at competitions including the OSM Standard Life Competition, PASIC Solo Percussion Competition, the Universal Marimba Competition, and the Prix D’Europe.
 His concerto performances have been described as displaying “breath-holding physical grace” (the Halifax Chronicle Herald) and as “revealing exceptional dexterity and precision” (La Presse, Montreal).
-Duinker has worked with groups such as Sixtrum, Ensemble Contemporain de Montreal, Collectif9, SMCQ, Bradyworks, Viva Voce, Symphony Nova Scotia, and (insert TITLE) Marimba Duo, which he co-founded with Greg Samek.
+As a chamber musician, Duinker has worked with groups such as Sixtrum, Ensemble Contemporain de Montreal, Collectif9, SMCQ, Bradyworks, Viva Voce, Symphony Nova Scotia, and (insert TITLE) Marimba Duo, which he co-founded with Greg Samek.
 His most frequent outlet for performance has been with Architek Percussion, a Montreal-based quartet that has, since their inception in 2012, premiered over 45 works, toured extensively across Canada as well as appearing in the United States and Europe, and appeared on five commerical albums.
-Duinker's principal teachers were Aiyun Huang, Fabrice Marandola, and James Faraday, and he received additional tutelage from Steven Schick, Bogdan Bacanu, and Nebojsa Jovan Zivkovic.
+Duinker's principal teachers were Aiyun Huang, Fabrice Marandola, and James Faraday, and has also worked with Steven Schick, Bogdan Bacanu, and Nebojsa Jovan Zivkovic.
 Duinker appears on recordings released by Ambiences Magnetiques, ATMA Classique, Centrediscs, Constellation Records, Redshift Records, and Mode Records, and has frequently performed on live CBC broadcasts.

 As a choral tenor, Duinker performed with the National Youth Choir of Canada for three tours (2002, 2004, and 2006), spent seven years in the professional core of the Choir of the Church of St. Andrew and St. Paul (2007-2014), and performed with Viva Voce during its last years (2011-2016) as a Montreal-based chamber choir specializing in early music.
 In 2013 he began collaborating with Peter Schubert on Renaissance vocal improvisation, which led to performances hosted by the Fondazione Cini (Venice, 2013), McGill University’s Research Alive Series, and the Music Encoding Initiative (Montreal, 2016).

 Below is information on several of Duinker's current and past chamber music projects.